hack3rs.ca network-security

 AV-08 · Ransomware and data extortion operations

-$ action: Harden identity and backups, detect early staging/lateral movement, segment critical services, and rehearse containment and restoration before a crisis.
+$ action: Harden identity controls and backups, detect pre-encryption staging behaviors, segment critical services, and rehearse your containment and recovery decisions before a crisis forces them.

 1. Why Ransomware Remains Effective